metamuffin/marchat/README.md

 ### login

+All the SHA256 hashes are converted into hex before the are processed any further.

 - username: string - *Nickname of the user*
-- password: string - *SHA256 hash of the users password followed by a space and the current UNIX-timestamp*
+- password: string - *SHA256(password)*
+- anti_replay: string - *SHA256(SHA256(password) + " " + timestamp)*
+- timestamp: number - The current UNIX-timestamp
     - Servers should accept the login if the timestamp is at most 10 seconds behind the timestamp
-- timestamp: number - The current UNIX-timestamp

-### text
+### message

-- text: string - Text!
+- text: string - Text to send in the active channel!

 ### status